H3llKa1ser/B00t2R00t/Web Application Penetration Testing/HTTP Request Smuggling through Websocket.md

 ## NOTE: This payload will randomly fail when using Burp.
 You can either retry the payload a couple of times until it works, or deliver it by pasting it into a terminal running nc 10.10.55.67 8001, where it will work every time (don't forget the trailing newlines).

+# Tricking the proxy that actually checks for the response code of the upgrade

+### Since we can't just smuggle requests anymore, we need to find a way to trick the proxy into believing a valid WebSocket connection has been established.
+This means we need to somehow force the backend web server to reply to our upgrade request with a fake 101 Switching Protocols response without actually upgrading the connection in the backend.

+### While we won't be able to do this for all applications, if our target app has some vulnerability that allows us to proxy requests back to a server we control as attackers, we might be able to inject the 101 Switching Protocols response to an arbitrary request.
+In these special cases, we should be able to smuggle requests through a fake WebSocket connection again.